You may wish to see an introduction to this section first.

 The sand which is today's resource of Patara, in the past was its main worry.
-The well repaired harbour which served Xanthos and other important towns of Lycia, was always threatened by silting.
+The well repaired harbour was always threatened by silting.
 Although in antiquity engineers did not have powerful engines they managed for centuries to keep free from obstructions the mouth of the river where the harbour was located.
-Patara was so important for supplying Lycia that an imposing granary was built during the reign of Emperor Hadrian (he also built a similar granary at Andriake).
+Patara was so important that a large granary was built during the reign of Emperor Hadrian (he also built a granary at Andriake).
 It consisted of eight aligned storage rooms, each with its own door facing the harbour.
-Currently (March 2008) the rooms are filled with vegetation; the roofs have collapsed but from what is left of the supporting walls one can understand the granary was covered with high vaults.

 Triumphal arch of Mettius Modestus

 and many traces of its former grandeur; (..)

 At its northern extreme, one of the gates is still erect; (..) with

 few of them are now legible.
 Beaufort